viamrobotics/docs/docs/services/vision/classification.md

     logger.Info(classifications[0])
 }

-// If you need to get an image first and then run classifications on it,
+// If you need to store the image, get the image first
-// you can do it this way (generally slower but useful if you need to
-// use the image afterwards):
+// and then run classifications on it.
+This process is slower:

 // Get the stream from a camera camStream, err := myCam.Stream(context.Background())